gpoore/codebraid/README.md

   instead of the default.
 This only applies to Codebraid's built-in code execution system.

+* `executable_opts`={string} — Command-line options passed to `executable`.
+  This only applies to Codebraid's built-in code execution system.

+* `args`={string} — Command-line arguments passed to code during execution.
+  For example, this could be used to add values to `sys.argv` for Python.
+  This only applies to Codebraid's built-in code execution system.

 * `jupyter_kernel`={string} — Jupyter kernel to use for executing code instead of Codebraid's built-in code execution system.
 Multiple Jupyter kernels can be used within a single document, and multiple sessions are possible per